yashwanthmg/ideal-engine/README.md

 ## 🏆 Activities & Recognitions🥇

-- 'TL of the month' rewards for exceeding weekly & monthly goals.
+- 'TL of the month' reward for exceeding weekly & monthly goals.
 (Prione)
-- Promoted to Sr. Team Lead for succesfully leading & executing projects.
-(Prione)
+- Promoted to Sr. Team Lead for succesfully leading & executing Prione projects.
-- Nominated for 'Employee of the month' for project 1 & 2.
-(AD)
+- Nominated for 'Employee of the month' for leading & executing AD projects.
 - amazon distribution hackathon 2022 - <a href="https://hack.amazon.com/#adhackathon/ideas/52274" target="_blank" rel="noreferrer">Idea submitted</a>

 ## 📜 Certifications